-Following the conclusion of the risk assessment process, if it Is likely that there may be a risk to the Data Subject's individual rights and freedoms, then the Director of Finance and Operations must notify the Information Commissioners Office (ICO) without undue delay and, where feasible, not later than 72 hours of having become aware of the data breach.
-A copy of any notification to the ICO should kept on record.
+Following the conclusion of the risk assessment process, if it IS likely that there may be a risk to the Data Subject's individual rights and freedoms, then the Business Manager MUST notify the Information Commissioners Office (ICO) without undue delay and, where feasible, not later than 72 hours of having become aware of the data breach.
+A copy of any notification to the ICO should be emailed to the Finance and Operations Director.

-If it is considered unlikely that the data breach will result in a risk to the rights and freedoms of individuals, then there is no necessity to notify the ICO.
-The School will keep a record of the basis on which the assessment of the risk was made.
+If it is considered unlikely that the data breach will result in a risk to the rights and freedoms of individuals then there is no necessity to notify the ICO.
+The school will keep a record of the basis on which the assessment of the risk was made.

-4. Reporting to the ICO
+Reporting to the ICO